sergiotapia/magnetissimo/README.md

 * **No javascript**
 * Crawl multiple index sites for torrents and magnet links.
 * Run without ceremony.
 No pointless configuration needed.
+* Easy to understand source code.
+Special care is taken to keep code lean and understandable.
 * High performance, leveraging Elixir's GenServer and Erlang's BEAM VM.

 # Usage Guide